juandavidzuluaga/doc-otobo-admin/content/external-interface/custom-pages.rst

 Custom Pages
 ============

 .. note:: Rother OSS TODO: This feature will be included in one of the next OTOBO releases.
-If you need it beforehand, please contact sales@otrs.ch, we will find a solution.
+If you need it beforehand, please contact sales@otobo.de, we will find a solution.

 Use this screen to add custom pages for use in external interface.
 A fresh OTOBO installation already contains some custom pages by default.
 The custom page management screen is available in the *Custom Pages* module of the *External Interface* group.